-Ben is a graduate of Wake Forest University School of Law (Juris Doctor, 1983) and Wake Forest University (1980, BA) and is currently the Chairman and President of IMG College, which works with colleges and universities nationwide through its four market leading businesses in multi-media and sponsorship rights, trademark licensing and brand management, ticketing and stadium seating.
+Ben is a graduate of Wake Forest University School of Law (Juris Doctor, 1983) and Wake Forest University (1980, BA) and is currently the Chairman of IMG College, which works with colleges and universities nationwide through its four market leading businesses in multi-media and sponsorship rights, trademark licensing and brand management, ticketing and stadium seating.

 IMG College employs more than 1,000 people in nearly 100 offices throughout the United States with annual sales of nearly $800 million.
 IMG College manages multi-media rights for 100+ colleges and collegiate athletic conferences, including corporate sponsorships, radio and television programs, publishing, Internet, national advertising and signage sales, and numerous lifestyle and event marketing platforms.
 It also serves as the exclusive licensing agency for more than 200 collegiate properties, including the College Football Playoff Series, the Rose Bowl, the Heisman Trophy and the NCAA.
 And the company has become the market leader in ticketing solutions and stadium seating with over 150 partnerships.

-Prior to his current role as President of IMG College, Sutton spent 18 years as Chairman and CEO for ISP Sports.
+Prior to his current role, Sutton spent 18 years as Chairman and CEO for ISP Sports.
 He founded the company in 1992 and grew the business from its first partner in Wake Forest to over 60 NCAA colleges and conferences.
 He also spent nine years as an athletic administrator at Wake Forest before founding ISP in early 1992.
 Read More ...

 Return to the top >>

 Kathrine Switzer has long been one of running's most iconic figures.
 But when she was inducted into the U.S.A.
 National Women's Hall of Fame six months ago, it became known that Switzer's work in the sport has become a force for positive global social change.
 Because of her, millions of women are now empowered by the simple act of running.